Call out for: GCSE English Literature Resource Development Commissions

 – Hyperlinks to other reputable online discourse on the poem, suitable for GCSE pupils

-- Three or four suggested questions that teachers could ask pupils ask about the poem
+– Three or four suggested open-ended questions that teachers could ask pupils ask about the poem

 Total length: Approximately 2,500 words

-Deadline: first drafts by 31 August, with a view to publication in first week in September.
+Deadline: first drafts by 30 July, editorial process during early August, with a view to publication by the end of August.

 Applicants must have a strong knowledge of the literary context and discourse around each poem/poet they are applying to work on, and have (or be working towards) a Doctoral degree or equivalent experience in the relevant field.

 To apply, please email the following to email@example.com by 12 July 2019.